 RISC-V has been designed to support extensive customization and specialization.
 Each base integer ISA can be extended with one or more optional instruction-set extensions.
 An extension may be categorized as either standard, custom, or non-conforming.
 For this purpose, we divide each RISC-V instruction-set encoding space (and related encoding spaces such as the CSRs) into three disjoint categories: standard, reserved, and custom.
-Standard extensions and encodings are defined by the Foundation; any extensions not defined by the Foundation are non-standard.
+Standard extensions and encodings are defined by RISC-V International; any extensions not defined by RISC-V International are non-standard.
 Each base ISA and its standard extensions use only standard encodings, and shall not conflict with each other in their uses of these encodings.
 Reserved encodings are currently not defined but are saved for future standard extensions; once thus used, they become standard encodings.
 Custom encodings shall never be used for standard extensions and are made available for vendor-specific non-standard extensions.
 Non-standard extensions are either custom extensions, that use only custom encodings, or non-conforming extensions, that use any standard or reserved encoding.
 Instruction-set extensions are generally shared but may provide slightly different functionality depending on the base ISA.
 Chapter [extensions] describes various ways of extending the RISC-V ISA.
 We have also developed a naming convention for RISC-V base instructions and instruction-set extensions, described in detail in Chapter [naming].